Complete reference for on-device video generation using Wan models in llmedge.

 - GGUF quantization of main model blocked by metadata issues

-forceSequentialLoad=trueis used, the manager will precompute text-conditioning with the T5 encoder and then load the diffusion model without reloading the T5 encoder to avoid duplicating memory usage.
-Note: For best results with sequential loading, avoidpreferPerformanceMode=trueas that can cause the manager to favor GPU allocation patterns that increase peak memory usage. - No disk streaming - models must fit in RAM
+edge.image.generateVideo(...)supports a sequential load flow to reduce peak memory usage for low-memory devices.
+WhenforceSequentialLoad=trueis used, the client precomputes text-conditioning with the T5 encoder and then loads the diffusion model without reloading the T5 encoder to avoid duplicating memory usage.
+Note: For best results with sequential loading, avoid GPU-heavy settings that increase peak memory usage on constrained devices. - No disk streaming - models must fit in RAM

 - 8GB RAM devices cannot run Wan models (architectural constraint)